Yoeori/magister-ical/README.md

-# Magister to iCal server
+# Magister to iCal server [deprecated]
 This is a small application I made with the help of the [magister.js](https://github.com/simplyGits/magisterJS) node package.

 This application allows everyone to easily and securely add their [Magister](http://schoolmaster.nl/Voortgezet_Onderwijs.aspx) calendar to their personal calendar.
 A live version is available [here](https://school.yoeori.nl/services/calendar/).

+## Deprecated
+As I am not in highschool anymore I can't maintain the project anymore.
+Please feel free to clone it and try to get it working again.

 ## Running the application
 Before you start make sure you have [Git](http://git-scm.com/) and [Node.js](https://nodejs.org/) 4.3 or greater installed and added to your `PATH`.
 To download and get the application running fill in the following commands: